-But our Water Docs Film Festival only happens once a year, and you know people who also care and would like to share the opportunity to learn more and discuss what might be done to help.
+But our Water Docs Film Festival comes around only once a year in Toronto, and you know people who also care and would like to share the opportunity to learn more and discuss what might be done to help.

 Plan your own event

 The possibilities are endless.
 Host a gathering in your home, the local library, a community centre, or with a local organization.

 Water Docs Where-You-LIve screenings have already been held by groups as diverse a public library branch and a university; by particular cultural communities, including Chinese, South Asian and Francophone; in places ranging from Toronto to Mattawa, and from Etobicoke to North Bay.